-Bioquochem’s Caspase-6 Fluorimetric Assay Kit provides a simple procedure for assaying the activity of caspases that recognize the sequence VEID.
-Consequently, the user can detect the fluorophore 7-amino-4-trifluoromethylcoumarin (AFC), after cleavage from the labeled substrate VEID-AFC.
+Caspase-6 Fluorimetric Assay Kit provides a simple procedure for assaying the activity of caspases that recognize the sequence VEID.
+Consequently, the fluorophore 7-amino-4-trifluoromethylcoumarin (AFC) can be detected, after cleavage from the labeled substrate VEID-AFC.
 The excitation and emission wavelength range for monitoring AFC in a spectrofluorometer are 400 nm and 480-520 nm, respectively.
 Comparison of AFC fluorescence from an apoptotic sample vs AFC fluorescence of control allows determination of the fold increase in caspase-6 activity.